-According to Olaoye and Oyun (2019), two or three times seedlings watering per week of Terminalia ivorensis, Terminalia superba, Cleistopholis patens and Mansonia altisima is most effective for improving the physiological growth which can enhance the domestication and cultivation of these seedlings in their environment.
-Excessive water encourages the growth of microorganisms such as bacteria and fungi which might cause disease in the seedlings.
-Similarly, Oyun et al. (2010) reported that, watering twice weekly is most suitable for tending the seedlings of Acacia senegal in the nursery.
-This is evident because daily watering produced fragile and succulent seedlings that cannot withstand the harsh drought condition in the field.
-This is also in conformity with the observation made by Awodola (1984) and Huang et al. (1985).
+According to Olaoye and Oyun (2019), two or three times seedlings watering per 7 days of Terminalia ivorensis, Terminalia superba, Cleistopholis patens and Mansonia altisima is very good for improving the physiological growth which can enhance the domestication and further cultivation of these seedlings in their environment.
+Excessive water encourages the growth of microorganisms such as bacteria and fungi which can cause disease in the seedlings.
+Similarly, Oyun et al. (2010) reported that, watering twice in 7 days is more suitable for seedlings of Acacia senegal in the nursery.
+This is true since daily watering produces fragile and succulent seedlings that are unable to survive the harsh field conditions.
+This corroborates with earlier observations by Awodola (1984) and Huang et al. (1985).

-Similarly, height and seedling sturdiness quotient (SSQ) for twice (48 cm and 469 respectively) and once daily (48.5 cm and 480.7 respectively) were significantly higher compared with 6 days interval (44.03 cm and 378.7 respectively) which was the lowest.
-The lowest SSQ shows the best sturdiness and survival in the field.
-This tends to decrease with reduction in watering.
+In contrast, height and seedling sturdiness quotient (SSQ) for twice (48 cm and 469 respectively) and once daily (48.5 cm and 480.7 respectively) were significantly higher compared with 6 days interval (44.03 cm and 378.7 respectively) which was the lowest.
+The lowest SSQ shows the best sturdiness and survival in the field, which tends to decrease with reduction in watering.